SIOS-Svalbard/Nansen_Legacy_template_generator/README.md

 pip install -r requirements.txt
 ```

-The field definitions are not updated automatically, but can be updated using the GUI.
+The field definitions are not updated automatically, but can be updated using the GUI (Admin - get latest terms).

 Either run
 ```sh